 During the AIM collaborative, teams apply the following processes:

-Form a team.
-Improvement teams are made up of members that represent all key roles in the clinic/program.
-This reinforces the concept that "those that do the work must change the work."
+Team: Form a team.
+Improvement teams are made up of members who represent all key roles in the clinic/program.
+This reinforces the concept that "those who do the work must change the work."

 An Alberta AIM collaborative takes place over the course of 8 to 12 months.
 The AIM learning model involves a pre-work phase, five, face-to-face learning sessions of about two days each, and action periods between each learning session.